POSH

 Start with: “You are not in trouble.
 We are going to deal with this together.”

-Step 2: Stop contact calmly
+Step 2: Stop unsafe contact calmly

 If threats are involved, do not negotiate alone.
 Move to evidence and reporting.

-Step 3: Preserve evidence
+Step 3: Preserve evidence safely

 Evidence helps adults, platforms, police, and reporting services understand what happened.
+But it must be handled safely.

 Step 4: Secure the device and accounts